xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-CREATE.OBJECT   Creates an object
+CREATE.OBJECT&nbsp;&nbsp;&nbsp;Creates an object

-FONT.PROPERTIES   Applies a font to the selection
+FONT.PROPERTIES&nbsp;&nbsp;&nbsp;Applies a font to the selection

-FORMULA   Enters values into a cell or range or onto a chart
+FORMULA&nbsp;&nbsp;&nbsp;Enters values into a cell or range or onto a chart

 Return to [top](#E)